urstrulydeva/Webpage/README.md

 # Webpage
-To learn HTML, CSS and JS
+To practice HTML, CSS and JS and to implement a full fledged webpage